dream80/lucky-blockchain/README.md

-### Please download the latest version, otherwise it will fail to sync
+### Please download the latest version(LuckySetup-1.2.10.10), otherwise it will fail to sync

+Update is simple
+Just delete the config file (Path C:\Users\tony.lucky\mainnet\config Folder.
+Tony is your computer username) and install the new version

 ##  Act fast